-It is the policy of the Algonquin and Lakeshore Catholic District School Board that, with the exception of allowances provided for by the Ministry of Education, the Education Act or by this policy, all full time students who are enrolled in secondary school will take a credit course in religious education in each of their four years of attendance.
+It is the policy of the Algonquin and Lakeshore Catholic District School Board that, with the exception of allowances provided for by the Ministry of Education, the Education Act or by this policy, all full-time students who are enrolled in secondary school will take a credit course in religious education in each of their four years of attendance.

-A credit is granted in recognition of the successful completion of a course for which a minimum of 110 hours has been scheduled.
+A credit is granted in recognition of the successful completion of a course.
 All courses have a credit value of one unless otherwise stated (e.g. Co-operative Education, Civics, Career Studies).